waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Tool & Agent Development

 ## A. Pathfinder Status
 - **Status:** The `pathfinder_lite` tool is CRITICALLY UNRELIABLE and UNTRUSTWORTHY.
 It has repeatedly generated invalid paths into walls, water tiles, and through NPCs.
+It also fails to find valid paths that are known to exist, as demonstrated on Route 22 (Turn 106502).
+The refactoring in Turn 106496 did not solve the underlying issue.
-- **Current Debugging Focus:** The issue is not in the initial identification of obstacles (impassable tiles, water, NPCs), which my tests confirm is working.
-The bug lies within the A* search loop, which is failing to correctly use the set of identified obstacles to prune invalid paths.
+- **Current Debugging Focus:** The bug is not simple obstacle identification.
+It's a deeper logical flaw within the A* search loop or the tile validation logic that incorrectly prunes valid nodes from the search space.